brettfarrow/eslint-plugin-react-19-upgrade/README.md

 ## Usage

-Add `react-19-upgrade` to the plugins section of your `.eslintrc` configuration file.
+Add `react-19-upgrade` to the plugins section of your `.eslintrc` or equivalent configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {